BlockScope/blockscope/www-hakyll/posts/2020-03-22-propagating-crop-models.md

 New Zealand.
-I worked closely with a [modeller](https://www.researchgate.net/profile/Robert_Zyskowski) and an [agronomist](https://www.researchgate.net/profile/Hamish_Brown) from the institute.
+I worked closely with a [modeller](https://www.researchgate.net/profile/Robert_Zyskowski) and an [agronomist](https://www.researchgate.net/profile/Hamish_Brown) from the institute, Rob and Hamish.

-Porting the guts of the model from C++ to C# was quick but I needed help from the modeller at the institude with domain knowledge to find the bugs I'd introduced.
+Porting the guts of the model from C++ to C# was quick but I needed help from Rob with his domain knowledge to find the bugs I'd introduced.
 Some of these were to do with differences in programming languages and some were to do with units of measure and the many different ways of quantifying acreage, yields, irrigation flows and fertilizer applications.

 The science involves running field experiments, gathering and analysing data, fitting curves and using those equations of fit inside the models.
 Models have